Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

 \subsection{Probabilistic graphical models}

-Probabilistic graphical models (PGMs) are a tool that statisticians use to represent interdependence of multivariate stochastic variables and decompose their probability distributions accordingly using graphs.
+Probabilistic graphical models (PGMs) use graphs to represent the interdependence of multivariate stochastic variables and subsequently decompose their probability distributions.
 PGMs cover a large variety of models.
-In this tutorial, we will cover only Bayesian Networks, sometimes also called belief networks or Bayesian belief networks (BBN), which are PGMs represented using an acyclic directed graph.
-For a detailed review of the uses of PGMs as a representation of learning algorithms, the reader should refer to \cite{Buntine_1994}.

-Even though both are acyclic directed graphs, one should not confuse BBNs with BNNs.
-BNNs represent a set of functional relations, such as the one shown in Equation~(\ref{eq:dnn}), with an a priori distribution, while BBNs represent the inner structure of the joint probability distribution of the variables considered in the model.
-When conceiving a BNN, the corresponding BBN represents the base structure of the prior and, eventually, the variational posterior when using variational inference (see Section~\ref{sec:vi}).
+The type of PGMs this tutorial focuses on are Bayesian belief networks (BBN), which are PGMs whose graphs are acyclic and directed.
+We refer the reader to~\cite{Buntine_1994} for more details on how to represent learning algorithms using general PGMs.

-In a PGM, variables $\vec{v}_i$ are the nodes in the graph, designated with different symbols to distinguish the nature of the considered variables (Fig.~\ref{fig:pgmdef}).
-A directed link, the only kind of link allowed in a BBN, means that the target variable probability distribution is defined conditioned on the source variable (but the converse is false, as the source variable probability distribution is not defined conditioned on the target variable).
-This allows the computation of the corresponding joint probability distribution of all $\vec{v}_i$ in the graph:
+In a PGM, variables $\vec{v}_i$ are the nodes in the graph.
+Different symbols are used to distinguish the nature of the considered variables (Figure~\ref{fig:pgmdef}).
+A directed link, which is the only type of link allowed in a BBN, means that the probability distribution of the target variable is defined conditioned on the source variable.
+The fact that the BBN is acyclic allows the computation of the joint probability distribution of all the variables $\vec{v}_i$ in the graph:

-To complete the BBN, one has to define all the probability distributions $p(\vec{v}_i | parents(\vec{v}_i))$.
-The type of distribution used will depend on the context.
-Once the $p(\vec{v}_i | parents(\vec{v}_i))$ are defined, the BBN describes a data generation process.
-Parents are sampled before their children, which is always possible, as the graph is acyclic, and all the variables together represent a sample from the joint probability distribution $p(\vec{v}_1, ... , \vec{v}_n)$.
+The type of distribution used to define the conditional probabilities $p(\vec{v}_i | \text{parents}(\vec{v}_i))$ depends on the context.
+Once the conditional probabilities are defined, the BBN describes a data generation process.
+Parents are sampled before their children.
+This is always possible since the graph is acyclic.
+All the variables together represent a sample from the joint probability distribution $p(\vec{v}_1,\dots, \vec{v}_n)$.